deeppp15/Beer-Keg-Status-Monitor/README.md

 # SWE--660
-This is a project repository for SWE 660 for project Beer Keg Monitor
+This is a project repository for SWE 660 for project Real-Time Keg Status Monitor